-)-- The National Inclusion Project co-founded by Clay Aiken recently announced their 6th annual holiday gift-wrapping awareness campaign and fundraiser, Wrapping for Inclusion.
+Clay Aiken's National Inclusion Project recently announced their 6th annual holiday gift-wrapping awareness campaign and fundraiser, Wrapping for Inclusion.
 The campaign will take place in shopping malls and stores across the country throughout the 2009 Holiday season.

 Volunteers will wrap gifts in exchange for donations to the National Inclusion Project.
 Individuals of all abilities are encouraged to participate.

 “We are looking for volunteer wrappers throughout the holiday season to share their voice about the possibilities of inclusion.
 Schools and youth groups can make this an inclusive community service project by putting together teams of children with and without disabilities,” said Diane Bubel, co-founder of the National Inclusion Project.